Arlington High School (Texas): Feeder patterns

 Duff, Hill, Swift, South Davis, and a portion of Dunn Elementaries feed into Bailey Jr. High.
 Bailey sends all of its students into AHS.
 Foster, Key, and Short Elementaries feed into Gunn Jr. High.
 Gunn sends the majority of its students to AHS and the rest goes to Bowie.
-Carter Junior High sends a small portion of its population to AHS.
+Berry and Blanton Elementaries feed into Carter Jr. High.
+Carter Junior High sends a portion of its population to AHS.